Fixing a Peco PL10 motor directly to the point. On "OO"/"HO" points bend the central two fixing lugs over to an 'L' shape ensuring the

 Unable to fit a Point operated change-over switch?
 Consider using a twin coil Latching Relay!
 A 12 or 24 volt twin coil latching relay used with a

-motor or at the motor itself.
+off to the motor or at the motor itself.
 Its important to only use a twin coil Latching Relay.
 A conventional relay will not operate correctly.

 The wiring diagram below is generic and shows the how the latching and un latching is fed from the point motor wiring.
 Diodes are fitted to